MidnightDreamerX17/skill20/Skills/SkillDetails/Stealth.md

 - Stealth Level 32: +18 to attack, x7 damage
 - Stealth Level 36: +20 to attack, x8 damage
 - Stealth Level 40: +25 to attack, x10 damage

+## Learning From Party Members

+Average Gold Cost: 100

+Average Training Time for 1st Skill Level: 3 months

+Obstacle course with a variety of floor types.
+Training partners with acute senses.
+The trainer must have Stealth Level 10.